-- Good Powers, Bad People / Lethal Harmless Powers: Supervillain Scarlet Rose has the ability to make roses grow.
+- Good Powers, Bad People: Supervillain Scarlet Rose has the ability to make roses grow.
 Which she uses to hideously kill people by making them grow inside their bodies.

-- Grievous Harm with a Body: In Tommy's first appearance in another series, Etrigan, a Crazy Awesome rhyming demon, gets into a fight with an obese alien parasite.
-In the ensuing battle(which happens to take place at the funeral of a mob boss that the alien parasite had killed earlier), Etrigan initiates combat by bludgeoning the alien with the corpse.
+- Grievous Harm with a Body: In Tommy's first appearance in another series, Etrigan, a rhyming demon gets into a fight with an obese alien parasite.
+In the ensuing battle(which happens to take place at the funeral of a mob boss that the alien parasite had killed earlier), Etrigan (the demon) initiates combat by bludgeoning the alien with the corpse.
 Yes, you read that correctly.
 On top of that, the corpse's head flies off when it hits the alien.Etrigan: Oh come, old pal!
 Don't have a tiff!
 Relax!
 Kick back!
 Be cool!
 Eat stiff!